SubmitForm - Additional Information

 Note that the registry key name is appended to the registry key path in the SubmitVariable keyword line - compare the example syntax with the registry editor screenshot above it.

-The SubmitVariable keyword line creates the <USAGEDATA> variable and the SubmitForm line submits it as part of the http: GET request which the Web Update Wizard submits to the target URL..
-At run-time, the Web Update Wizard accesses the computer's registry and obtains the text data in the specified key, so that, assuming the data at the key in the example is "127" then the GET request submitted will expand to
+The SubmitVariable keyword line creates the <USAGEDATA> variable and the SubmitForm line submits it as part of the http: GET request which the Software Update Wizard submits to the target URL..
+At run-time, the Software Update Wizard accesses the computer's registry and obtains the text data in the specified key, so that, assuming the data at the key in the example is "127" then the GET request submitted will expand to

 http://www.dataper.demon.co.uk/cgi-bin/mailform?Name=<USERNAME>&<USAGEDATA>=127

-The default for this keyword is to read the specified registry key using the SYSTEM security context (assuming the Web Update Wizard is running as a service application).
+The default for this keyword is to read the specified registry key using the SYSTEM security context (assuming the Software Update Wizard is running as a service application).
 Therefore the key HKEY_CURRENT_USER relates to the SYSTEM user identity, not that of the logged on user.
 If you wish to read a value from the logged on user's HKEY_CURRENT_USER you should append the text<AsUser> to the SubmitVariable line, as in:

 SubmitVariable <USAGEDATA>=HKEY_CURRENT_USER\SOFTWARE\MyApp\Usage<AsUser>